SENSOPAC

 SENSOPAC stands for "SENSOrimotor structuring of Perception and Action for emergent Cognition".
 The project combines machine learning techniques and knowledge about biological perception-action mechanisms.

-The goal is to develop a complete artificial cognitive system that can solve complex haptic/touch problems using active sensing.
+SENSOPAC has developed a cerebellum-based control system to solve complex haptic/touch problems using active sensing.

-SENSOPAC is funded under the EU Framework 6 IST Cognitive Systems Initiative.
-It will take 4 years from January 1st, 2006 and its 12 participants come from 9 different countries.
+SENSOPAC was funded under the EU Framework 6 IST Cognitive Systems Initiative.
+It took 4.5 years from January 1st, 2006 and its 12 participants came from 9 different countries.

-table mise en forme contenu normal à gauche + boite de contenu à droite
+table mise en forme contenu normal \xE0 gauche + boite de contenu \xE0 droite